-Z Biotech’s 100 N-Glycan Array is used as a general test to help researchers determine binding characteristics of antibodies, proteins, bacteria, cell cultures, or other potential biological samples to an array of 100 fundamental N-glycans.
-Our microarray slides are specially coated to be capable of immobilizing natural N-glycans with close-ring structure at their reducing end (GlcNAc).
-N-linked oligosaccharides, in particular, play a major role in intercellular interactions and immune cell functions, making them often preferred glycan candidates for the study of carbohydrate-binding-vaccines such as HIV Broadly Neutralizing Antibodies (bNAbs).
-The fundamental N-glycan structures provided in this array can provide an understanding of basal binding determinants for antibodies or other proteins of interest.
+Z Biotech’s N-Glycan Array is used as a general test to help researchers determine binding characteristics of antibodies, proteins, bacteria, cell cultures, or other potential biological samples to an array of fundamental N-glycans.
+N-linked oligosaccharides in particular play a major role in intercellular interactions and immune cell functions, making them often preferred glycan candidates for the study of carbohydrate-binding-vaccines, such as HIV Broadly Neutralizing Antibodies.
+The fundamental N-glycan structures provided in this array can provide understanding of basal binding determinants for antibodies or other proteins of interest.
 This manual is provided as a comprehensive guide to help the researcher acquire clear results from the assay.
 Please read through carefully before starting your experiment.

 General Lectin Binding Characteristics to N-Glycans